Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 6. Securely clamp the cast iron to avoid any movement.

+Can You Drill and Tap Cast Iron?
 Remember, cast iron is brittle.
 Start with a small pilot hole before enlarging gradually.
 Use proper techniques for crack-free results.
 Take your time and be thorough for successful results!

 Step 2: Marking the drilling and tapping points